TheodorosChalimas/TaskManager/README.md

 # To-Do List Application

-A modern, themeable, and animated To-Do List desktop app built with Python and Tkinter.
+A themeable, and animated To-Do List desktop app built with Python and Tkinter.
+Recomended use: Setup bash script to run with key binding

 ## Features